LeonGuertler/LeonGuertler.github.io/_posts/2025-07-19-neurips-competition.md

 ### Training perf.
-Tbh, all of these are proxies, but when try to read the w&b tealeafs for self-play runs, I usually first check the game length and invalid move rates.
+Tbh, all of these are proxies, but when I try to read the w&b tealeafs for self-play runs, I usually first check the game length and invalid move rates.
 Those will be good proxies for the model learning how to play the game (although you need to keep the environment design in mind, more on that in a bit):

 ![WnB Game Length](/docs/game_length.png){: width="100%" }

 As you can see, the game length (and change thereof) differs significantly for the different envs.
 ThreePlayerIPD does not really have invalid moves (which actually makes training a bit harder), so the runs always last 30 turns.
 Codenames does have invalid moves (the turn will be skipped) and you can see the models initially learning to descibe words well enough that the game length goes down to 12 or so turns, before coming back up (without looking at the games it is hard to say why this is happening).
 ColonelBlotto, the easiest out of the three games looks great.
-Game length is stably increasingly as expected (since here invalid moves will actually end the game).
-Again, I do want to highlight, this is essentially tealeaf reading, AI is alchemy, not a science and at best you can build your intuition for how to interpret these things.
+Game length is stably increasing as expected (since here invalid moves will actually end the game).
+Again, I do want to highlight, this is essentially tealeaf reading, AI is alchemy, not a science and at best you can build your intuition for how to interpret these things, there is not 100% correct answer.

 ![Invalid Move Rate](/docs/inv_move_rate.png){: width="100%" }